 So when making your choices, try to look for shoes with anatomical arch support, the addition of contoured footbeds, or cupped heels.
 The more support you have, the lesser the chances of visiting a doctor.

 There you have it!
 All the factors you must observe to ensure your money is used well.
 There are a few things we have to mention.
 First, be careful with flat shoes.
 They are not bad unless they are hard and pointy.
-Flat shoes lack proper shock absorption needed for effortless gait.
+Flat shoes lack the proper shock absorption needed for effortless gait.

 Secondly, you must ditch high heels.
 They are not good for arthritic feet.
 Heels position feet unnaturally and this exerts more toil than is necessary.
-Other parts of the body including back, knees, and hips suffer too.
+Other parts of the body including the back, knees, and hips suffer too.

 If you can’t avoid heels, then wear those within 1 and 1.5 inches.
 And make sure they are optimally padded for comfort.